browserengineering/book/book/graphics.md

 `render`.
 Make sure that scrolling also works when zoomed in.

 [^3]: On older systems, applications drew directly to the screen, and if
-    they didn\'t update, whatever was there last would stay in place, which is why in error conditions you\'d often have one window leave "trails" on another.
+    they didn't update, whatever was there last would stay in place, which is why in error conditions you'd often have one window leave "trails" on another.
 Modern systems use a technique called [compositing](https://en.wikipedia.org/wiki/Compositing_window_manager)
     to avoid trails (at the cost of using more memory), but applications